 Image Source: Getty / Stephane Cardinale

-In the piece, Seydoux also talks about how she'd watched Weinstein behave this way on various occasions over the years — she watched him brag openly about his sexual escapades at industry dinners, and she witnessed as he hit on women at the BAFTAs and the Met Life ball — and how no one ever said anything.
-She also briefly mentions similarly harrowing experiences with other directors, but doesn't mention any names.
+In the piece, Seydoux also talked about how she'd watched Weinstein behave this way on various occasions over the years — she watched him brag openly about his sexual escapades at industry dinners, and she witnessed as he hit on women at the BAFTAs and the Met Life ball — and how no one ever said anything.
+She also briefly mentioned similarly harrowing experiences with other directors, but didn't mention any names.

 23. Kate Beckinsale

-Actress Kate Beckinsale added her voice to the mix on Oct.
-12. In a lengthy caption on Instagram, she alleges that Weinstein first came on to her when she was only 17 years old.
-She then recalls later meetings with him where he made her feel more discomfort.
+Beckinsale added her voice to the mix on Oct.
+12, 2017, in a lengthy caption on Instagram where she alleged that Weinstein first came on to her when she was only 17 years old.
+She then recalled later meetings with him where he made her feel more discomfort.

 I was called to meet Harvey Weinstein at the Savoy Hotel when I was 17.
 I assumed it would be in a conference room which was very common.When I arrived ,reception told me to go to his room .
 He opened the door in his bathrobe .
 I was incredibly naive and young and it did not cross my mind that this older ,unattractive man would expect me to have any sexual interest in him .After declining alcohol and announcing that I had school in the morning I left ,uneasy but unscathed.A few years later he asked me if he had tried anything with me in that first meeting .I realized he couldn't remember if he had assaulted me or not .I had what I thought were boundaries - I said no to him professionally many times over the years-some of which ended up with him screaming at me calling me a cunt and making threats, some of which made him laughingly tell people oh "Kate lives to say no to me ."
 It speaks to the status quo in this business that I was aware that standing up for myself and saying no to things,while it did allow me to feel uncompromised in myself,undoubtedly harmed my career and was never something I felt supported by anyone other than my family.I would like to applaud the women who have come forward , and to pledge that we can from this create a new paradigm where producers,managers,executives and assistants and everyone who has in the past shrugged and said " well, that's just Harvey /Mr X/insert name here " will realize that we in numbers can affect real change.For every moment like this there have been thousands where a vulnerable person has confided outrageous unprofessional behavior and found they have no recourse, due to an atmosphere of fear that it seems almost everyone has been living in .I had a male friend who, based on my experience,warned a young actress who said she was going to dinner with Harvey to be careful.
 He received a phone call the next day saying he would never work in another Miramax film ;the girl was already sleeping with Harvey and had told him that my friend had warned her off.Let's stop allowing our young women to be sexual cannon fodder,and let's remember that Harvey is an emblem of a system that is sick,and that we have work to do.